Earl Campbell: Personal life

 While at the University of Texas, Campbell was a member of the honorary men's service organization, the Texas Cowboys.

 In 1980, Campbell married his high school sweetheart Reuna Smith, and they have two sons: Christian and Tyler.
 Christian played high school football with Drew Brees, the nephew of his father's former Longhorns teammate Marty Akins, at Westlake High and ran track for the University of Houston.
 Tyler was a running back for Pasadena City College and San Diego State but was forced to give up the sport due to multiple sclerosis (MS).
 He returned to Texas after graduation and divides his time between the family business and raising awareness of MS with his father.

 In 1990, Campbell founded Earl Campbell Meat Products, Inc. which manufactures and sells Earl Campbell's Smoked Sausage and other food products and barbecue sauce.
 Campbell and his associates also opened a restaurant in 1999 on Sixth Street in Austin called Earl Campbell's Lone Star BBQ, which closed in 2001.

 As of 2016, he still actively participated in University of Texas athletics, serving as special assistant to the football team.

 Health

 Campbell has experienced various physical ailments in his later life.
 By 2001, at age 46, Campbell could barely close his fist due to arthritis in his hands.
 He developed foot drop due to nerve damage in his legs, and has difficulty bending his back and knees.
 Campbell was diagnosed with spinal stenosis in 2009.
 Because of his difficulty walking, Campbell uses a cane or a walker, and a wheelchair for longer distances.
 At first, he maintained the ailments were genetic, but said in 2012, "I think some of it came from playing football, playing the way I did."

 In 2009, Campbell became addicted to painkillers prescribed for his spinal stenosis, taking as many as ten OxyContin pills a day with Budweiser.
-He went through rehabilitation and broke his addiction the same year, and since publicizing the incident in 2013, has spoken out about the dangers of substance abuse.
+He went through rehabilitation and broke his addiction the same year.
+Since publicizing the incident in 2013, he has spoken out about the dangers of substance abuse.